WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                           <td>
                                             <div dir="ltr">
-                                              Select the associated BLD server of this vDisk and right-click and select 'Edit Settings...' Â In this example, the vDisk I am modifying is &65Tn01 which is associated with BLD server WSCTXBLD351T
+                                              Select the associated BLD server of this vDisk and right-click and select 'Edit Settings...'
+In this example, the vDisk I am modifying is &65Tn01 which is associated with BLD server WSCTXBLD351T
                                             </div>

                                             <div dir="ltr">